marcua/blog.marcua.net/_drafts/autodata-automating-common-data-operations.md

 Whereas the open source world has good answers to repeatable data transformation and data testing, I haven't been able to find open source tools to track and make repeatable all of the conditions that let to a trained model.
 [Weights & Biases](https://www.wandb.com/) and [CometML](https://www.comet.ml/) offer products in this space, and I hope that open source competitors arise.

-# Where to go from here
+# The future of Autodata

 Autodata is in its infancy: most of the projects listed above aren't yet at 1.0 versions.
 What could the future of Autodata look like?
 * Autodata 0.0: Today, many of these projects exist, but aren't data practitioners' go-to tools.
 While dabblers will dabble, most practitioners will still rely on primitives like `pandas` or `scikit-learn` to make progress.